cdapio/cdap/docs/developer-guide/source/programming.rst

 Now that you've had an introduction to programming applications for the Continuuity Reactor, take a look at:

-- `Developer Examples </developers/examples>`__,
+.. - `Developer Examples </developers/examples>`__,
-  three different examples to run and experiment with;
+..   three different examples to run and experiment with;
-- `Continuuity Reactor HTTP REST API </developers/rest>`__, a guide to programming Continuuity Reactor's HTTP interface;
+.. - `Continuuity Reactor HTTP REST API </developers/rest>`__,
+..   a guide to programming Continuuity Reactor's HTTP interface;

 - `Advanced Continuuity Reactor Features </developers/advanced>`__,
-  with details of the Flow, DataSet and Transaction systems;
+  with details of the Flow, DataSet and Transaction systems.

-- `Operating a Continuuity Reactor </developers/operations>`__,
+.. - `Operating a Continuuity Reactor </developers/operations>`__,
-  which covers putting Continuuity Reactor into production; and
+..   which covers putting Continuuity Reactor into production; and
-- `Introduction to Continuuity Reactor </developers>`__,
+.. - `Introduction to Continuuity Reactor </developers>`__,
-  an introduction to Big Data and the Continuuity Reactor.
+..   an introduction to Big Data and the Continuuity Reactor.